-- Ensure the top of the dough ball is also floured and then use a rolling pin to roll the dough to about ½ cm in depth.
+- Ensure the top of the dough ball is also lightly floured and then use a rolling pin to roll the dough to about ½ cm in depth.

 - Bring together any remaining dough and re-roll, repeating the cutting process until all the dough has been used.

 - Bake the cookies for 12 to 15 minutes, checking half way through and swapping the trays round in the oven to ensure an even bake.
 The cookies should remain even in colour.